loulblemo/openai_dataset_creation/README.md

 ## Running the code

-The entry point for this repo is `generate_dataset.py`
+The entry point for this repo is `generate_dataset.py` you can run it as it is and it will use some default settings, but I would recommend to run it as

+`generate_dataset.py -h`

+to see what arguments it takes.

+I also provide an additional script, `resize_images.py` that will batch resize your images in case you change your mind on the size.

 ## Other

-Add about unicode replacement
+A little note about the use of `unidecode` when creating the `metadata.csv` file: The HuggingFace training code won't support textual captions in UNICODE format, while chatgpt might return unicode characters at times.
+So we are converting all the UNICODE characters into ASCII